wagerfield/parallax/README.md

 It seems MS Edge does not support the `children` or `querySelectorAll` methods for SVG elements.

+### Animation running really slow

+Depending on your site, the GPU might have a bit too much to do.
+You can try adding the CSS definition `will-change: transform` to the layer elements to speed things up.
+Use sparingly!

 # 5. FAQ

 ### How can I use this Library with jQuery?